akeneo/pim-helpcenter/content/md/what-is/what-is-an-asset.md

 Assets are only available in the Enterprise Edition.
 :::

-An asset is always `scopable` because an asset reference file can be declined for each channel depending on your export needs.
+An asset is always `scopable` because you made need asset reference file variations for each channel - for example, a full size image for print and a small image for ecommerce.
 It can also be `localisable`, if you want to have a specific version for the locales enabled in the PIM.
 For instance, you can have a PDF guide in English, another one in French, another one in German...
 Thus, for each asset created, you may have several files attached to it.